John-Brandon/pWNP_Makah/Readme.md

-Probability of the proposed Makah hunt taking a Western North Pacific (WNP) gray whale
+p\_wnp
 ================

-John R. Brandon
+##### John R. Brandon

-I'm in the process of recreating the results of Moore and Weller (2013), and figured I'd keep a notebook here to document my methods for Model 2B, the preferred model.
-I was also able to recreate results for Models 1A and 1B a few years back, but those models don't seem to be as useful, so I haven't documented them.
+This notebook demonstrates a reproduction of Model 2B, the preferred model, of Moore and Weller (2013).

-Moore and Weller (2013) used a Bayesian approach for Models 2 -- 4.
-The original code for Model 2B was written in WinBUGS.
-I developed some JAGS code (Plummer 2013) using the `rjags` package instead.
+Moore and Weller (2013) developed the original code for Model 2B in WinBUGS.
+I developed some JAGS code (Plummer 2013) using the `rjags` package in this exercise.
 The code is open source below (cross platform friendly) and should provide an independent check on NOAA results, among other potential applications.

 Model 2B: Comparing results
 ---------------------------